w779431h/edinboro-gitlab-assignment/README.md

 3.4 or higher** and **Git 1.8 or higher**.
 If you have any issues or questions about the scripts, please contact your course's
 [CSCF Point of Contact](https://cs.uwaterloo.ca/cscf/teaching/contact/).

-You can save the output of the scripts (or any program really) using [tee](https://en.wikipedia.org/wiki/Tee_%28command%29).
+You can save the output of the scripts (or any command line program really) using [tee](https://en.wikipedia.org/wiki/Tee_%28command%29).
 For example, you can run `python3 clone.py cs123-spring2016 | tee clone-ouput.txt`.

 All scripts accept `-h` and `--help` arguments and will print a help message.
-You may have to make the scripts executable before running them (for example, which `chmod 700`).
+You may have to make the scripts executable before running them (for example, with `chmod 700`).
 More documentation is below.

 ### `clone.py`

-The `clone.py` script is used to clone the students' repositories.
+The `clone.py` script is used to clone the students' repositories and to checkout the last commit in the last push to master branch before a certain time.

 #### Arguments: